boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Act as Master Widget

-This allows you to define this chart widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+You can define a chart widget as a master widget to allow its filter actions to affect other widgets in the dashboard.

 #### Ignore Filter Actions

-This allows you to define this chart widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This setting allows you to specify that the chart widget should not respond to filter actions applied to other widgets in the dashboard.

 #### Hierarchical Filter